martinpelikan/dotfiles/README.md

 # dotfiles
-This repository tracks my dotfiles and provides scripts that set up a base Arch install and bootstrap my dev setup.
+This repository tracks my dotfiles and provides scripts and helpers that set up a base Arch install and bootstrap my dev setup.

 ## Basic Arch setup guide
 To set up a base Arch install, you should follow the [Installation